Website:Binary Options Daily Forum

 1-2-3 MTF v3.1

-- EUR/USD Risks Larger Bound on Dismal U.S. Consumer Price Index (CPI) May 22, 2015A marked downturn in the U.S. Consumer Price Index (CPI) may spark a rebound in EUR/USD as it raises the risk for a further delay in the Fed’s normalization cycle.
+- EUR/USD to Eye May Low on Strong U.S. Consumer Price Index (CPI) July 17, 2015A marked uptick in the U.S. Consumer Price Index (CPI) may push EUR/USD back towards the May low (1.0818) should the data boost bets for a Fed rate hike in 2015.